iremkapucuoglu/p4b-website/content/en/posts/survey-on-goat-3.0-join-in.md

 author = "meining"
 categories = ["news"]
 date = 2022-03-24T23:00:00Z
+description = ""
+draft = true
+image = "/images/goat3-0umfrage-900x450.webp"
-description = "You live in Germany and would like to support a scientific project in favor of pedestrian and bicycle oriented planning?
-Then take part in our 10-minute survey and help to better plan sustainable mobility.
-You can also win something." draft = true image = "/images/goat3-0umfrage-900x450.webp" summary = "" thumbnail = "/images/goat3-0umfrage-600x450.webp" title = "Survey on GOAT 3.0 - Join in!" translationKey = ""
+summary = "You live in Germany and would like to support a scientific project in favor of pedestrian and bicycle oriented planning?
+Then take part in our 10-minute survey." thumbnail = "/images/goat3-0umfrage-600x450.webp" title = "Survey on GOAT 3.0 - Join in!" translationKey = ""